Xetibo/ReSet-Doc/sections/existing_projects/interpreted_languages.typ

 Helix is a post-modern modal text editor written in Rust.
-It currently does not offer a plugin system, however, as of February 2024, there is an open pull request on the helix repository. @helixpr This addition would introduce the list-based steel scripting language as a plugin system. @steel
+It currently does not offer a plugin system, however, as of February 2024, there is an open pull request on the helix repository. @helixpr This addition would introduce the lisp-based steel scripting language as a plugin system. @steel

 The difference between Neovim with steel besides the paradigm of the scripting language is the integration with the Rust programming language.
 Steel offers a